Frequently Asked Questions

 What is the timeline for application and when do I find out about my trip?

-Applications will open up on May 18 (once R3 decisions are out) and will close at 7 pm on June 1.
-You will find out which trip you are attending by June 10.
+Applications will open up on June 2nd and will close at 11:59pm EST on June 6th.
+You will find out which trip you are attending by June 10th.
+Trip deposits will be due on June 17th via SloanGroups.

 How are trips assigned?